TimMacy/ReadAloudSpeedster/README.md

 2. **Install** [ReadAloudSpeedster.js](https://raw.githubusercontent.com/TimMacy/ReadAloudSpeedster/refs/heads/main/ReadAloudSpeedster.js)

 ## Changelog
+- **3.0.8.1**: fixed spacing for research sources button when using square design
 - **3.0.8**: adjustments for the latest changes
 - **3.0.7.1**: dark and light mode adjustments for “Edit in canvas” and “Switch model” icons
 - **3.0.7**: improvements